wistein/TourCount/docs/README.MD

 See the License for the specific language governing permissions and limitations under the License.

-App icon and app background picture: wistein
+App icon and app background picture:
+- by wistein

-All butterfly pictures: wistein
+Butterfly pictures:
+- p07083.png derived from "Bright babul blue 2.jpg" by Savandurga Karnataka CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)
+- p07292.png derived from "Hypolimnas misippus (ento-csiro-au).jpg" by Svdmolen (Public Domain)
+- all others by wistein